Choosing a design for your skirting can be pretty hard these days due to the variety available on the internet.

 - The surface of MDF is smooth making the final paint finish smooth also.
 This is a benefit of not having a grain and imperfections such as knots and holes commonly found in materials like Pine.

 - MDF won't expand and contract like wood

-If you need extra protection against moisture (issues with damp, bathrooms, etc.), HDF is the material we would recommend but generally MDF should be perfect for most households.
+If you need extra protection against moisture (issues with damp, bathrooms, etc.), HDF is the material we would recommend (we call ours moisture resistant HDF) but generally MDF should be perfect for most households.

 Our MDF is now all moisture resistant